freenet/freenet-core/README.md

 ### 4. Status

-We're working hard and expect an early prototype in June 2022.
+We're working hard and expect an early prototype in August 2022.

 You can support our work through a [donation](https://freenetproject.org/pages/donate.html).